nextstrain/auspice/README.md

 Resulting data and inferences are available live at the website [nextstrain.org](https://nextstrain.org).

-> We have recieved a number of generous offers to contribute developer effort to nextstrain (and auspice) folowing our work on [SARS-CoV-2](https://nextstrain.org/ncov).
+> We have received a number of generous offers to contribute developer effort to nextstrain (and auspice) following our work on [SARS-CoV-2](https://nextstrain.org/ncov).
 We are flattered and would welcome contributions!
 Please see the [contributing](./CONTRIBUTING.md) documentation for more details.
 A list of potential issues is being actively maintained at https://github.com/orgs/nextstrain/projects/5